oakkao/pymof/README.md

 Updated by Mr. Supakit Sroynam (6534467323@student.chula.ac.th) and Krung Sinapiromsaran (krung.s@chula.ac.th)
 Department of Mathematics and Computer Science, Faculty of Science, Chulalongkorn University
 Version 0.2: 23 September 2024
+Version 0.3: 9 October 2024

 ## Mass-ratio-variance based outlier factor

 ### Latest news
-1. Documents are editted.
-2D and 3D examples are added.
+1. Implementing MAOF() from the paper "Mass-Ratio-Average-Absolute-Deviation Based Outlier Factor in 2024.
+2. Documents are editted with more examples.
-2. Suggest the package library before importing.
+3. Suggest the package library before importing.
-3. The package operates on fixed datasets containing fewer than 1000 data points.
+4. The package operates on fixed datasets containing fewer than 1000 data points.

 ### Introduction

-An outlier of a finite dataset in statistics is defined as a data point that differs significantly from others.
-It is normally surrounded by a few data points while normal ones are engulfed by others.
-This behavior leads to the proposed outlier factor called Mass-ratio-variance based Outlier Factor (MOF).
-A score is assigned to a data point from the variance of the mass-ratio distribution from the rest of data points.
-Within a sphere of an outlier, there will be few data points compared with a normal one.
-So, the mass-ratio of an outlier will be different from that of a normal data point.
-The algorithm to generate MOF requires no parameter and embraces the density concept.
+An outlier in a finite dataset is a data point that stands out from the rest.
+It is often isolaed, unliked normal data points, which tend to cluster together.
+To identify outliers, the Mass-ratio-variance based Outlier Factor (MOF) was developed and implemented.
+MOF works by calculating a score of each data point based on the density of itself with respect to other data points.
+Outliers always have fewer nearby data points so their mass-ratio (a density ratio if the same volumes are used) will be different from normal points.
+This MOF algorithm does not require any extra settings.

 ## Citation

-If you use this package in your research, please consider citing the below papers.
+If you use this package in your research, please consider citing these two papers.

 BibTex for the package:
 ```